-Modeled after the greatest German clipper ship, the historic 1902 Preussen, the 439-foot, 227-passenger Royal Clipper is the largest true sailing ship in the world.
+Modeled after the greatest German clipper ship, the historic 1902 Preussen, the 439-foot, 227-passenger Royal Clipper is one of the largest true sailing ships in the world.

-She flaunts 56,000 square feet of sails – 42 sails in all – and is under sail whenever possible (not engine power).
+Flaunting 56,000 square feet of sails – 42 sails in all – the Royal Clipper is under sail whenever possible (not engine power).

-Rummaging through old pics, we found these Royal Clipper photos taken on our trusty film camera, before digital cameras became mainstream.
+Rummaging through old pics, we found these Royal Clipper photos – taken on our trusty film camera!